Romilkanungo/Hack-Ideas-By-ScripBox/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Scripts to run the Project
+1. Do npm install (npm install)
+2. Start the json server by (npx json-server --watch data/data.json --port 8000)
+3. Rum the project (npm start)

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+This will install all the dependencies like react-router-dom and react-select.

+### `npx json-server --watch data/data.json --port 8000`

+This command will be used to create a RestFul JSON server which will watch the file given.
+It will provide end points to interact with the data.
+Please use port as 8000.

+This will install all the dependencies like react-router-dom and react-select.

 ### `npm start`